Skip to Content

 What’s Not To Like?

-While this was a solid, clean room by my standards, it certainly had some issues upon closer inspection.
+While this was a solid, clean room by my standards, at the price point, it was far from perfect.

 Things like shower grout and caulk lines around the bathtub were in rough shape.